 - Fruity smell, beer after taste, really tastes like beer

 - Nice flavor, floral

-Coors Peak Copper Lager 4.7% ABV “There’s no need to remove gluten from Coors Peak, because it’s simply never there.
+Coors Peak Copper Lager 4.7% ABV (no longer available, discontinued by Coors after being tested in a very narrow test market) “There’s no need to remove gluten from Coors Peak, because it’s simply never there.
 The barley used in traditional beers is replaced with American brown rice, brown rice malt and pure pea protein, so our beer is naturally free of gluten.
 The result is a smooth an full flavored copper lager with a balanced, malty, slight caramel profile that is offset by subtle hops.
 The finish is crisp, clean and perfectly balanced.”

 This one is tricky to properly review.
 Please keep in mind my guests included craft beer enthusiasts, folks who wouldn’t normally drink a mass market beer like Coors.
 That said, this beer fits a niche in the gluten-free beer market and we will hopefully see it on the shelves across the country.
 Those who have enjoyed beer like Coors in the past but want a gluten-free alternative will enjoy this.
 Beer like this would have been on my shopping list in college and for summer concert tailgating.
 You with me on this?